-We describe the letting process of procurement auctions let by the Montana Department of Transporation (MDOT).
+We describe the letting process of procurement auctions conducted by the Montana Department of Transporation (MDOT).
 MDOT uses sealed-bid first price auctions to award construction projects.
-The set of firms who participate in bidding will not get disclosed by MDOT until the final result is revealed.
+The set of firms who participate in bidding will not get disclosed by MDOT until the final auction result is announced.

-MDOT advertises projects four weeks prior to the bidding date.
-The project advertisement contains a detailed specification of what the project entails.
-On the same day as the advertisement, a Q&A forum opens up on MDOT's website.
+MDOT advertises projects four weeks prior to the bidding date, providing detailed specifications of each project.
+On the same day as the advertisement, a Q&A forum is launched on MDOT's website.
 On this forum, firms can post questions about the project, and MDOT provides answers to the posted questions.
-The questions become publicly observable when the firms post them, subject to a quick review by the MDOT.
+The questions become publicly visible when the firms post them, subject to a quick review by the MDOT.
 Answers from MDOT are provided within two days in most cases.
-The forum shows the time at which the question got posted, the company's name, contact person, question, and answer to the question.
-FIGURE XX presents a screenshot of the forum.
-The forum closes three days before the bidding window closes.
+The forum displays the time at which the question got posted, the name of the company, the contact person, the question, and the corresponding answer.
+Figure 1 presents a screenshot of the forum.
+The forum remains active until three days before the bidding window closes.
 While other public procurement auctions also accept questions from the firms, the unique feature here is that this forum gets continuously updated along with identity of the firms who posted questions and a timestamp.
-Content of questions